 Measures to tackle air pollution

-Local authorities can use environmental zones to keep the most polluting lorries out of the town or city, or out of certain areas.
+Local authorities can use low-emission zones to keep the most polluting lorries out of certain parts of their municipality, like the city centre.